bkesterbyld/sitewire/content/pages/index.md

     features:
       - title: >-
-          "Using Sitewire across multiple lenders is a godsend, my cashflow is better than ever and we spend less time on paperwork"
+          "Using Sitewire across multiple lenders is a godsend, my cashflow is better than ever and it's encouraged us to do more loans with our lender"
         subtitle: 'Doug Ingersoll, Park West Properties'
         image: /images/park west-logo.png
         image_alt: Brandon Guidelines